cakephp/docs/en/orm/validation.rst

 --------------------------------

-The ``LinkConstraint`` lets you emulate SQL constraints in databases that don't support them.
+The ``LinkConstraint`` lets you emulate SQL constraints in databases that don't support them, or when you want to provide more user friendly error messages when constraints would fail.
 This rule enables you to check if an association does or does not have related records depending on the mode used::

     // Ensure that each comment is linked to an Article during updates.